Disney’s Vero Beach Resort Info & Tips

 Disney’s Vero Beach Resort is a relaxing Florida beach hotel on the Atlantic Ocean that offers an escape from the crowds and chaos of Walt Disney World.
-In this post, we’ll review Vero Beach Resort, share photos from our visit, and offer tips about this Disney Vacation Club Resort that is still distinctly Disney, but not an even remotely similar experience to the theme parks less than 100 miles away.
+This DVC review features room photos, tips & info from our stay, and recommendations so you can determine if it’s right for you!
+(Updated June 16, 2020.)

 For us, Disney’s Vero Beach Resort was love from the moment we arrived and walked into the lobby.
 The resort instantly struck me as a product of peak-1990s Imagineering.
 Vero Beach was built at a time when Walt Disney World was expanding rapidly but responsibly, and CEO Michael Eisner was at the high of his career ebb with Disney.